MolokoMakgolane/alx_be_shell/shell_permissions/README.md

-create script to switch current user to betty create script to print the effective username of the current user.
+wtite a script to switch current user to betty write a script to print the effective username of the current user.
+Write a script that creates an empty file called hello.